Stayermax/MLzoomcamp_capstone_project/README.md

-# MLzoomcamp_capstone_project-1
+# MLzoomcamp capstone project 1

-ML zoomcamp capstone project 1
+Dataset to be used: https://www.kaggle.com/datasets/prasunroy/natural-images/data